Flux99/blog/README.md

 ## Description

-#### created api for blog create, update, show and index and comment create on blog.
+#### created API for blog create, update, show and index and comment create on blog.

 ## what all things are done

-#### created api for blog create, update, show and index and comment create on blog and written test for all apis
+#### created API for blog create, update, show and index and comment create on blog and written test for all apis

 ## Improvements/what more could be done